 You can also use Save As to change the encoding of your file to match a particular character set.
 Here, a bit of text from our Romanian site digitalcitizen.ro has been cut and pasted into Notepad.

 You have to choose the appropriate encoding from the drop-down list.
 This might take a little experimentation to get right, depending on the types of characters in the file, but starting with Unicode is a good bet.
 If you are not familiar with encoding, the first section of this tutorial should help explain it: Make Windows correctly display characters from languages other than English (set non-Unicode programs).

-3. Save files as HTML files
+9. Save documents as HTML files

 Do you use Notepad for (light) text editing?